nftstorage/nft.storage/packages/website/pages/docs/concepts/gateways.md

 IPFS gateways are a public, shared resource, and they are often in high demand.
 To provide equitable access to all users, the NFT.Storage gateway imposes request limits on high-volume traffic sources.

 The NFT.Storage gateway is currently rate limited to 200 requests per minute for a given IP address.
-In the event of a rate limit, the IP will be blocked for 30 seconds.
+In the event of a rate limit, the IP will be blocked for a minute.

 ## Types of gateway